 Zedekiah: “I lensed this as the sun was low on the horizon in the west behind me as I flew southbound high above the Rocky Mountain Range.
-Directly below me are Heavy Runner Mountain and Citadel Mountain which are both casting long shadows in the lower the foreground of the image.”
+Directly below me lays Heavy Runner Mountain and Citadel Mountain which are both casting long shadows in the lower the foreground of the image.”

 On the left side of the image are the rugged jagged cliffs of Going-To-The-Sun Mountain in the foreground and Goat Mountain behind it.
-On the right side of the image in the immediate foreground are the raw cliffs of Little Chief Mountain and up the image a bit behind the shadows lay Mahtotopa Mountain and Red Eagle Mountain.
+On the right side of the image in the immediate foreground are the raw cliffs of Little Chief Mountain and up the image, a bit behind the shadows lay Mahtotopa Mountain and Red Eagle Mountain.

 This is the ancient traditional homelands of the First Nations Blackfeet Tribes, their huge Nations Reservation (Blackfeet Indian Reservation) lies on the other side of Saint Mary Lake in this image as far as you can see.

 Archeological evidence of First Nations occupation dates back more than 10,000 years inside the boundaries of Glacier National Park.
 Numerous First Nations Tribes lived in the area around and within what is now the park.
 They hunted, fished, held sacred ceremonies, and gathered plants for food and medicine.
-When the first Eurpoean explorers arrived in the region, the Blackfeet controlled the prairies on the east side of Glacier, while the Salish, Pend d’Oreille, and Kootnei occupied the more forested lands on the west side of the range.
+When the first European explorers arrived in the region, the Blackfeet controlled the prairies on the east side of Glacier, while the Salish, Pend d’Oreille, and Kootenai occupied the more forested lands on the west side of the range.

-Explorations to the area by trappers as early as the 1700’s opened the area, and the future Glacier National Park, to trading among European settlers and local long time tribal communities.
+Explorations to the area by trappers as early as the 1700s opened the area, and the future Glacier National Park, to trading among European settlers and local longtime tribal communities.

-Today, the Blackfeet Indian Reservation covers 1.5-million acres, and shares Glacier Mountain National Park’s eastern border.
+Today, the Blackfeet Indian Reservation covers 1.5-million acres and shares Glacier Mountain National Park’s eastern border.
 It is home to around 8,600 members of the Blackfeet Nation, the largest ancestral tribe in Montana.
 Further south the First Nations Flathead Reservation covers almost 1.3 million acres primarily along the meandering Flathead River and has approximately 7,000 tribal members of the Confederated Salish and Kootenai Tribes of the Flathead Nation.